-The results of the workouts you do today will be evident in your racing weeks down the road, not in a day or two.
+The results of the workouts you do today will be seen in your racing weeks and months from now.

-The hardest part is being patient enough to see the physiological adaptations from that training take effect in the way you race and feel.
+The hardest part is being patient enough to see the physiological adaptations from that training take effect.

 If you are an endurance athlete running events from the 5K to the marathon distance running faster longer is the key to maintaining race pace.

 Is it Better to Run Faster or Longer?